Last updated on May 10th, 2022

-The closest parallel to bank linked debit cards is a current account cheque.
-Like debit cards, cheques draw funds straight out of a current account and they don’t have a separate account.
-There are some differences.
+Years ago, the closest parallel to a debit card was a cheque.
+Like debit cards, cheques draw funds out of an account and they don’t have a separate account.
+As cheques fade away in Australia, debit cards are becoming more and more like credit cards, except there’s no line of credit attached.

-Debit cards also offer a faster transfer of funds.
+Debit cards also offer a faster transfer of funds due to the advanced ETFPOS network in Australia.
 This does not just affect the merchant, but also the card holder.
 This means that the old practice of writing a cheque before pay day in the knowledge that it would take some time to arrive and to be cashed is no longer possible.
 However the consumer has a clearer idea of how much money that they have in their account and are less likely to be caught by too many payments being made at one time.

 Where the cost falls is also different.
 When a consumer writes a cheque then the shop keeper will not be charged.
 In these cases the consumer would be charged.
 In some cases the consumer may get the cheque for free, but in the end the consumer would be liable for it.
 With a debit card there is a merchant charge that the shop keeper or service provider is charged.
 There may also be a transaction charge that the consumer would have to pay but essentially the charge falls mainly on the person who sold the good or service.
 This can reflect in slightly higher prices, or discounts not being available for cards.